kubernetes-sigs/gateway-api/site-src/index.md

 ![Gateway API Roles](./images/gateway-roles.png)

-This flexibility allows the API to adapt to different vastly different organizational models and implementations while remaining a portable and standard API.
+This flexibility allows the API to adapt to vastly different organizational models and implementations while remaining a portable and standard API.